NicolasLagaillardie/mpst_rust_github/artifact.md

 You can write your own examples using
-(1) generated types from `Scribble` (top-down approach) or (2) your own types written with `Mp-anon` and then checked using the kmc tool (bottom-up approach).
+(1) generated types from `Scribble` (top-down approach) or (2) your own types written with `Mp-anon` and then check them using the kmc tool (bottom-up approach).

 ### 3.1 Top-down: Generating Types from Scribble

 In the `top-down` approach, protocols written in the protocol description language `Scribble` are used for generating Mp-anon types.

-You can use our implementation of the recursive `Fibonacci` protocol provided in the `Scribble` repository as a start.
+You can use our implementation of a simple recursive protocol that forwards (adds) a number between three participants.
+The protocol is provided in the `Scribble` repository as a start.
 The protocol is located in [scribble-java/scribble-demos/scrib/fib/src/fib/Fib.scr](scribble-java/scribble-demos/scrib/fib/src/fib/Fib.scr)

 <details>